hollidaydds/Challenge1/README.md

   * POET Infinity: A chiplet-based transmitter for 400G, 800G, 1.6T, and more.
   * POET Wavelight: An 800G 2xFR4 transceiver with 8 lanes of electrical input and output channels.
 It's designed for 800 gigabit ethernet links and operates at 106.25Gbps/channel.
   * POET LightBar: A packaged light source for AI and CPO applications.

+***Don't take my word for it!
+Here is what some of their customers are saying!***
+> “POET is powering the age of photonics with innovative products that seamlessly integrate into existing networking infrastructure and give developers the ability to build high-speed and low-latency networks using an optical solution that is highly scalable and at the desired cost structure.” — Steve Johansson, Managing Director, AI Breakthrough Awards
+> ‘POET’s hybrid-integration platform technology will enable us to use best-of-breed components and ramp to high volume at a much faster pace and in a cost-efficient manner.’ — Foxconn Interconnect Technology

 ## Landscape
 * POET Technologies operates in a single segment of design, manufacture, and sale of semiconductor products and services for commercial applications.

 * Some major trends in the industry in the last 5 to 10 years have been: <sup>[1](#myfootnote1)</sup>